 South College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the doctorate, educational specialist, master’s, baccalaureate, and associate levels, as well as certificates.
 Questions about the accreditation of South College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

-South College is seeking accreditation of a new physical therapist education program from CAPTE.
-The program is planning to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, on December 01, 2022.
+South College is seeking accreditation of a new physical therapist education at the Atlanta campus from CAPTE.
+On December 01, 2022, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 Amounts for tuition, fees, books, and supplies are subject to change.
 South College follows the required methodology provided by the Tennessee Higher Education Commission for the reporting of employment information for graduates.
 This information is compiled on an annual basis and published via the institution website each year for graduates during the most recently completed reporting year (July 1-June 30).
 For more detailed information related to the calculation of graduate employment rates, please click here.